Twallis10/Twallis10.github.io/README.md

-# Twallis10.github.io
+# Hello There!
-something I just made for fun :)
+## Welcome to this little website I made using Github!